mongodb/mongodbatlas-cloudformation-resources/cfn-resources/log-integration/docs/README.md

 #### PrefixPath

-S3 directory path prefix where the log files will be stored.
-MongoDB Cloud will add further sub-directories based on the log type.
+Path prefix where log files will be stored.
+MongoDB Cloud adds further sub-directories based on the log type.

 _Required_: Yes